 You may have heard that Wisconsin is the only state in which a first-time conviction for drunk driving is not a crime.
 That’s true—Wisconsin treats a first offense OWI as a forfeiture, meaning it does not result in jail time or a criminal record.
 That may sound like folks get off easy after an arrest for drunk driving in Wisconsin, but the truth is a little more complicated.

-No criminal record doesn’t mean no problems.
+A first offense OWI without a criminal record doesn’t automatically mean no problems.